Drug elimination is the removal of drugs from the body.

 If the liver is not functioning normally, the dosage of a drug that is eliminated primarily by metabolism in the liver may need to be adjusted.
-However, there are no simple ways to estimate liver function quantitatively for drug metabolism comparable to those for kidney function.
+However, there are no simple ways to estimate how well the liver will metabolize (and thus eliminate) drugs like there are for kidney function.

 Other forms of elimination:

 Some drugs are excreted in saliva, sweat, breast milk, and even exhaled air.
 Most are excreted in small amounts.
-The excretion of drugs in breast milk is significant only because the drug may affect the breastfeeding infant.
+The excretion of drugs in breast milk is significant only because the drug may affect the breastfeeding infant (see Sidebar 1: Taking Drugs While Breastfeeding).
 Excretion in exhaled air is the main way that inhaled anesthetics are eliminated.